naaman10/gatsby-starter-netlify-cms/src/pages/about/index.md

 weWork:
   heading: How We Work
   link: how-we-work
-  content: >-
-    Our committee is compromised of 14 students from various year groups and we all work together to deliver fun and informative primary school sessions, as well as informational talks and courses for dental students.
+  content: Our committee have worked tirelessly over the Summer to coordinate

-    We convene every week to coordinate primary school sessions and events which are carefully designed with our target audience in mind.
-We also collaborate with specialist within relevant dental fields to create these events.
+    primary school sessions and events which are carefully designed with our target audience in mind.
+We have also collaborated with specialists within the relevant dental fields to create these events.

-    Please see our committee to discover our individual roles:
 ourCommittee:
   members:
     - name: Yasmin Egonu